RBastianini/polygen-php/README.md

 * I believe that the static infinite recursion check is broken, but I have not proved this yet.
 Just try to avoid grammars with circular references between declarations and everything will be fine.
 * Only errors are reported by the static check, no warnings have been implemented.

-### Serializing / unserializing

-Attempting to serialize/unserialize a document (to save the parsing phase) unfortunately does not work due to the use of identity checks to compare enum objects.

 ## The code is junk!